Guide to shared ownership mortgages

 It's a good idea to try to find out how much management fees and rent are likely to increase by each year before committing to buy.

-From April 2016, the government is setting a limit for the annual housing association rent for shared ownership; this will be 3% of the value of the rented share.
+From April 2016, the government set a limit for the annual housing association rent for shared ownership at 3% of the value of the rented share.

 If you decide to staircase, remember that you're likely to face further charges; there are usually legal fees to pay.

 Improving your home as a shared owner can be difficult, as you're not just improving your own share but the housing association's, too.